Defibrillators - A Critical Tool for Saving Lives in Ireland

 While Ireland is known for its beautiful scenery and lively traditions, it is unfortunately also home to a significant number of individuals at risk of sudden cardiac arrest (SCA).

-The Irish Out-of-Hospital Cardiac Arrest (OHCAR) recorded around 3,000 people experience an out-of-hospital cardiac arrest (OHCA) annually, with a survival rate of only 8%.
-In such emergencies, defibrillators become invaluable life-saving devices over traditional cardiopulmonary resuscitation (CPR).
+The Irish Out-of-Hospital Cardiac Arrest (OHCAR) recorded that almost 3,000 people experience an out-of-hospital cardiac arrest (OHCA) annually, with a survival rate of only 8%.
+In such emergencies, defibrillators and CPR work together.
+CPR keeps blood moving, while an AED can restore a shockable heart rhythm.

-This article explores the importance of defibrillators and why training in their use benefits communities compared to CPR.
+This article explores the importance of defibrillators, how they work alongside CPR, and where people in Ireland can find training and further information.
 We have also included a resources section for you at the end of this blog with further information and useful links.

 What is Sudden Cardiac Arrest?